-There is an art to writing an effective motoring classified ad whether it is going to go into a newspaper, car magazine or online.
-It is crucial to get the wording right, otherwise you won’t get a response and if you do, it won’t necessarily be successful.
+There's an art to writing an effective motoring classified ad, whether it's for a newspaper, car magazine or online.
+It's crucial to get the wording right, otherwise you won’t get a response, and if you do, it won’t necessarily be successful.

-The purpose of the advertisement is not so much to fully describe the car as to get interested parties to contact you and come and view and buy it.
+The purpose of the ad is to get interested parties to contact you and come and view and buy it.
 Overall, stick to the facts and don’t use superlatives and exaggerations.

 What to include in your car advertisement…

 The ten most important elements in the perfect motoring classified ad are: